sophie-shao/dlFinalProject/README.md

 ## Introduction:

-We want to be able to convert images into lofi sketches by implementing the existing paper [CLIPascene](https://arxiv.org/pdf/2211.17256)
+We want to be able to convert images into lofi sketches by implementing the existing paper [CLIPascene](https://arxiv.org/pdf/2211.17256).

-* The paper's objective is to ...
+* CLIPascene's objective is to **convert an input image into a customizable sketch** based off of two parameters of abstraction-- fidelity and visual simplicity.
+Fidelity determines how closely the output sketch matches the original input image and visual simplicity controls how sparse the sketch is.
-* We chose this paper because
+* We chose this paper because it provides a **straightforward approach to transforming images into a new artistic style** while giving users some adjustability.
+Its methods also form the foundation for more advanced projects, for instance NeuralSVG, which means we can build on it later to tackle more complex transformations.
+We think it’s especially **valuable for artists and designers** because it helps them explore ideas, create visual drafts, and speed up the creative process.
-* The type of problem is computer vision
+* The type of problem is **generative computer vision**

 ## Related Work: